- About this guide

 Waterton Canyon is the official Denver terminus of The Colorado Trail

-Waterton Canyon is perhaps the logistically easiest of the three popular starts in terms of getting to, is the official trail terminus and allows the CT hiker to ease into the trail gently.
+Waterton Canyon is perhaps the logistically easiest of the three popular starts, is the official trail terminus and allows the CT hiker to ease into the trail gently.
 Seeing the bighorns at the dam is always a treat, too.

 Have a dog and do not want to skip ahead to segment two?
 You could do this dog-friendly alternate (with somewhat hard logistics).

-If you wish to have long term parking for this alternate, here’s some info posted online:
+If you wish to have long-term parking for this alternate, for Denver in general, here’s some info posted online:

 If you’re starting at Indian Creek TH, parking in Sedalia might be convenient for you.
 Maybe phone Sedalia RV Storage (303) 688-3842, owner Jim Sikora, and get a price quote etc. There are many other RV storage places where you might also inquire but some won’t take cars.

-Besides allowing dogs, this alternate has a campground at the start of the alternate and camping is allowed along the way.
+Besides allowing dogs, the alternate start has a campground at the start of the alternate, and camping is allowed along the way.

-Another alternate start could be to take this alternate not far from Waterton Canyon .
-Roxborough State Park does not allow camping or dogs, but is an interesting and scenic alternative.
+Another alternate start could be to take this alternate not far from Waterton Canyon.
+Roxborough State Park does not allow camping or dogs but is an interesting and scenic alternative.
 Take trail #800 to hook on The Colorado Trail again.
-It hooks up again just after Waterton Canyon.
+It hooks up again just after Waterton Canyon at Lenny’s Rest.

 Here’s a little report I wrote about it.
 Makes a nice way to start The Colorado Trail.
-(Wtih some caveats: There is an entrance fee, no overnight parking, no camping, no horses, and no MTBikes or dogs)
+(With some caveats: There is an entrance fee, no overnight parking, no camping, no horses, no MTBikes, or dogs)

 If you do not find a shuttle (see below), you can get there via these instructions:

-- walk to nearby lightrail station on 16th Street mall.
-Take Light Rail to Mineral – Lttleton station (2$)
+- walk to the nearby light rail station on 16th Street mall.
+Take Light Rail to Mineral – Littleton station

 The following are good Guidebooks for The Colorado Trail

-- The Colorado Trail: The Official Guidebook, Eigth Edition.
-By The Colorado Trail Foundation
+- The Colorado Trail: The Official Guidebook, Ninth Edition.
+By The Colorado Trail Foundation, The book is now available in Kindle format.

-- The Colorado Trail: The Trailside Databook, Fifth Edition.
+- The Colorado Trail: The Trailside Databook, 8th Edition.
 By The Colorado Trail Foundation The Colorado Trail’s equivalent to the AT databook.
-Compact enough for a good sized cargo pocket.
+Compact enough for a good-sized cargo pocket.
 Ounce for ounce and dollar for dollar, the most valuable guidebook for the CT.
-The 5th edition is completely revised with basic maps showing side trails, has excellent “quick and dirty” resupply info, water info, campsite info and gives details for the Collegiate West alternate and has information on bike detours for wilderness areas.
+Has quick resupply info, alternate routes for mt bikers, and more.

 The following represent a wide range of map resources for The Colorado Trail.

-- Another option is the new MOUNTAIN MAPS – SAWATCH RANGE map that show alternate routes, 14ers and bailout points between Leadville and the CDT/CT junction to the south (.
+- Another option is the MOUNTAIN MAPS – SAWATCH RANGE map that shows alternate routes, 14ers, and bailout points between Leadville and the CDT/CT junction to the south (.
 Sections 10-15 in the guidebook.)

-- Trails Illustrated Maps: Very detailed with a nice overview of not just the trail, but surrounding trails as well.
+- Trails Illustrated Maps: Very detailed with an excellent overview of not just the trail, but surrounding trails as well.
 Good if you plan on taking alternate routes and/or doing 14ers.
-They are water resistant.
-Cost ~$12 ea.
+They are water-resistant.
+Cost ~$13 ea.
 A bit heavy.
 You need fourteen maps to complete the trail, so it can be an expensive option.
 Being a Colorado resident, already owned many of the maps anyway so it was an option that worked for me.
-If you do not plan on hiking in Colorado again any time soon, the other map resouces are a better investment.
+If you do not plan on hiking in Colorado again any time soon, the other map resources are a better investment.

 - Erik the Black also has a Colorado Trail Atlas available (maps, town guide and databook for the CT corridor and some alt routes)

-Trails Illustrated maps can be found at www.trailsillustrated.com and many local outfitting stores in Colorado.
-If you decide to use the TI maps, you will need the following to cover the whole trail:
+Trails Illustrated maps can be found at www.trailsillustrated.com, Amazon, and many local outfitting stores in Colorado.
+If you decide to use the TI maps, you will need the following to cover the whole trail.

 - #104 Idaho Springs/Loveland Pass